nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * This binding produces a cryptographic proof that the workload is running on the expected physical CPU.

 Proof of Geolocation
 * The geolocation sensor creates a signed location report using its private key.
+This is supported in popular GNSS sensors such as https://www.u-blox.com/en.
 * An agent on the bare-metal host periodically polls the sensor and collects these signed reports.
 * The platform owner maps each sensor’s ID and its signed geolocation to the corresponding CPU ID and TPM EK.
 * This mapping yields a verifiable proof that the workload is executing at the claimed physical location.